Josh Smith (left-handed pitcher)

-Joshua Dwayne Smith (born October 11, 1989) is an American former professional baseball pitcher.
-He played in Major League Baseball (MLB) for the Cleveland Indians and Miami Marlins.
+Joshua Dwayne Smith (born October 11, 1989) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Cleveland Indians and Miami Marlins.
 Listed at 6 ft 3 in and 200 lb, he bats and throws left-handed.

 Amateur career

 Smith attended Pleasant Hill High School, in Pleasant Hill, Missouri.
 Smith played college baseball for the Wichita State Shockers baseball team during 2009–2012.

 Professional career

 Pittsburgh Pirates

 The Pittsburgh Pirates selected Smith in the 25th round of the 2012 MLB draft.
-During his time in the Pirates organization from 2012 through 2016, he played for the Gulf Coast Pirates, State College Spikes, West Virginia Power, Bradenton Marauders, Altoona Curve, and Indianapolis Indians.
+During his time in the Pirates organization from 2012 through 2016, he played for the rookie-level Gulf Coast League Pirates, Low-A State College Spikes, Single-A West Virginia Power, High-A Bradenton Marauders, Double-A Altoona Curve, and Triple-A Indianapolis Indians.

 Boston Red Sox

 On December 8, 2016, Boston Red Sox selected Smith from the Pirates in the minor league phase of the 2016 Rule 5 draft.
-In 2017 and 2018, he played for the Portland Sea Dogs, and the Pawtucket Red Sox.
+In 2017, he played for the Double–A Portland Sea Dogs and the Triple–A Pawtucket Red Sox.

+Smith spent the 2018 season split between Portland and Pawtucket, making 30 appearances and accumulating a 9–4 record and 3.14 ERA with 103 strikeouts across 103 1/3 innings pitched.
+He elected free agency following the season on November 2, 2018.